Garfungled/Conway/README.md

 C: Clear the board \
 Left Mouse Click: Turns a cell on/off

+### Customization
+Edit the window width/height, cell size/padding/color, background color, and font size/color in `main.h` (the variable names are self explanatory).

 ## 4. Diagram
 Here is the fairly simple flowchart of this program.
 Only the essentials are shown or else the flow chart would get to large and needlessly complicated.